 At a time when the arts is on its knees, when we are faced with division and derision across the country, venues like the Beck are bringing communities together.
 They help to create friendships, offer a wealth of extra curricular activities and grow that spirit of togetherness, of belonging.
 We simply cannot afford to lose these bedrocks of our community that create a safe space for people where concerns around mental health and wellbeing are at an all time high.

-To put this in context, around 100,000 people visit the Beck Theatre each year, and the Summer Youth Project has run since 1987, with the Beck Youth Theatre also existing for a similar time.
+Around 100,000 people visit the Beck Theatre each year, and the Summer Youth Project has run since 1987, with the Beck Youth Theatre also existing for a similar time.
 Over the last 38 years these groups have educated and trained 1000’s of young people - of which many 100’s have gone on to work successfully in the Arts.

 The venue contributes nearly £3m to the local area by way of economic impact.
 A show that was developed at the Beck (Jamaica Love) and sold out in the West End has been nominated for 2 x Black British Theatre Awards.